digital-craftsman-de/cqs-routing/docs/examples/response-constructor.md

 ```

 ## Streamed response

+> ⭐ This response constructor is supplied with the bundle.

 There are cases where it's not feasible to return the full response at once.
 For example when loading a lot of files from an external storage provider and wrapping it into a zip file before sending it to the client.
 In such a case, the query handler would return a callable like this: